 People learn in a variety of ways and there are different models of learning styles; Visual, Auditory and Kinaesthetic being perhaps the best known.
-While a lot of research suggests that people are either visual, auditory or kinaesthetic learners, recent investigations would suggest that pupils and adults learn using a variety of learning styles and are not necessarily pigeonholed into one of these categories.
+While a lot of research suggests that people are either visual, auditory or kinaesthetic learners, recent investigations would suggest that pupils and adults learn using a variety of learning styles and should not, therefore, be pigeonholed into one of these categories.
+After all, when young people reach the workplace, they cannot opt out of roles just because "it's not the way I work best."

-The main learning styles are: Visual, Auditory and Kinaesthetic
+Among the main learning styles are: Visual, Auditory and Kinaesthetic